NVIDIA/ais-k8s/terraform/README.md

 When using `deploy.sh` script you will be asked to specify provider ID.
-Internally, the script will use the required commands so be sure you have them installed beforehand.
+Internally, the script will use the required commands - be sure you have them installed beforehand!

 ### Deploy